JosefVilestadGit/executors/docker-reconciler/README.md

 # Docker Reconciler

 A ColonyOS executor that acts as a Kubernetes-style controller for managing Docker containers declaratively.
-It watches for blueprint changes and reconciles the desired state with actual running containers.
+The reconciler uses server-side crons to periodically ensure containers match their blueprint specifications.

+> **New Architecture**: The reconciler is now completely stateless and cron-driven.
+See [CRON_ARCHITECTURE.md](./docs/CRON_ARCHITECTURE.md) for details on the new design.

 ## Table of Contents